 Balanced or End Loaded Swing

-One of the biggest disappointments of the CF8 version of 2016 was although it contains a great amount of power coming from the handle and barrel, it was still considered a balanced bat.
+One of the biggest disappointments in prior years was although the CF series contained a great amount of power coming from the handle and barrel, it was still considered a balanced bat.
 Thankfully, this year Demarini has decided to make a CF series bat for contact hitters (the Zen), and for power hitter (the Insane).
 Although the two are virtually identical in terms of construction, the Insane has a more load at the end of the barrel which provides a great amount of benefit for mashers.
 Despite all of the extra features included, Demarini has made the bat slightly lighter to swing therefore making it perfect for contact hitters as well.
 As Demarini says, it is a perfect blend of speed and power.

 Who is it for?